Your well-being and safety is our priority. Find tips on staying healthy and get the latest updates on travel advisories.

 By coach from the Mainland and Macao

-Passenger clearance services at the Lok Ma Chau, Man Kam To and Sha Tau Kok land crossings; and the cross-boundary coach services between Hong Kong, Macao and the Mainland are suspended until further notice.
+Passenger clearance services at the Lok Ma Chau, Man Kam To and Sha Tau Kok land crossings; the cross-boundary coach services between Hong Kong, Macao and the Mainland; and the shuttle bus services between Hong Kong and Zhuhai via the Hong Kong-Zhuhai-Macao Bridge are suspended until further notice.

 Visitors can use cross-boundary coaches to travel to Hong Kong from Macao and cities in the Mainland.
 There are cross-boundary coach services via the five major road-based land crossings in Hong Kong: Shenzhen Bay Port, Lok Ma Chau, Man Kam To, Sha Tau Kok and the Hong Kong-Zhuhai-Macao Bridge.